infostealers-stats/Credential-and-breach-monitoring/README.md

 # Breach / Stealer-Log / Identity Exposure Services Comparison (with Scoring)

-This document compares a set of breach intelligence, dark web monitoring, and identity exposure services across five practical dimensions:
+This document compares breach intelligence, dark web monitoring, and identity exposure services across practical dimensions relevant to modern security teams.

-- **Breach corpus depth** (how large their searchable breach dataset is)
-- **Stealer-log access** (whether they explicitly support infostealer-derived data)
-- **API availability** (documented programmatic access)
+It focuses on:

+- Breach corpus depth
+- Infostealer-log coverage
+- API availability
-- **Session token / cookie support** (explicit coverage of live authentication secrets)
+- Session token / cookie monitoring
-- **Core positioning** (what the product is primarily marketed as)
+- Vendor positioning

-The goal is not to crown a “winner”, but to create a practical map of the market for anyone evaluating vendors for:
+The goal is not to declare a single winner, but to provide a structured and practical comparison for security teams evaluating vendors for:

-- breach intelligence enrichment
+- Breach intelligence enrichment
-- identity exposure monitoring
+- Identity exposure monitoring
-- infostealer-driven compromise detection
+- Infostealer-driven compromise detection
-- automation and integration into SOC workflows
+- Automation and SOC integration

 ---